Mel & Joey

-Mel & Joey is a Philippine television lifestyle talk show broadcast by GMA Network.
-Hosted Mel Tiangco and Joey de Leon, it premiered on August 1, 2004, replacing Partners with Mel Tiangco.
-The show concluded on July 17, 2011, with a total of 360 episodes.
-It was replaced by Mind Master in its timeslot.
+Mel & Joey is a Philippine television talk show broadcast by GMA Network.
+Hosted by Mel Tiangco and Joey de Leon, it premiered on August 1, 2004 on the network's Linggobingo sa Gabi line up.
+The show concluded on July 17, 2011 with a total of 360 episodes.

-Its last studio-based episode was aired on February 13, 2011.
+Its last studio-based episode aired on February 13, 2011.
 Afterwards, the show has been taped at a designated venue.
 The last episode was titled as "Happy Ending".